Mode selectivity in electron promoted vibrational relaxation of chemisorbed hydrogen on molybdenum and tungsten surfaces: Results and Discussion

 Our findings have implications for molecular dynamics with electronic friction (MDEF): an established technique in theoretical surface science for including non-adiabatic effects into molecular dynamics at metal surfaces.\cite{li_wahnstrom92a, head-gordon95, auerbach21} This technique has proven highly successful in describing the energy transfer dynamics observed in H atom scattering experiments on pristine metal surfaces\cite{buenermann15, Dorenkamp18, hertl22b} and hot H atom dissipation,\cite{blanco14, Galparsoro18} but was shown to fail for adsorbate-covered surfaces.\cite{lecroart21} Note that in these studies, friction was treated as a single coefficient dependent on the background electronic density of the pristine metal surface, an approach commonly referred to as the local density friction approximation (LDFA).\cite{li_wahnstrom92a, li_wahnstrom92b, juaristi08} The LDFA and TDPT approaches give similar results for hydrogen dynamics at metal surfaces provided that the coverage is low.\cite{spiering2018, spiering2019, box2024, stark2025} In light of the coverage dependence of the friction tensor and the agreement of the here computed linewidths with spectroscopic experiments, we conclude this agreement between LDFA and TDPT might not generally hold true at high coverages.
 Inelastic and reactive hydrogen atom scattering from densely hydrogen-covered tungsten surfaces was modelled with LDFA-MDEF, and in those studies, the couplings between the electrons and the nuclei were found to be the main dissipation channel, whereas coupling to vibrations was weaker.\cite{martin-barrios2021, martin-barrios2024, Galparsoro2025} Close to the surface, LDFA-based friction coefficients for hydrogen were shown to have a value of $\sim$6\,ps$^{-1}$ for a variety of transition metal surfaces,\cite{juaristi08, janke15, box2024} including molybdenum and tungsten.\cite{ hertl22, martin-barrios2022} This might also affect computed laser-induced desorption simulations on densely hydrogen-covered Ru(0001).\cite{juaristi2017} We introduce the isotropic friction tensor

 to compare the magnitude of TDPT friction with the isotropic LDFA approximation.
 As one can infer from the last column of Table\,\ref{tab:Friction_coverage_screen}, the $\Lambda_\text{iso}$ value for H/W(110), when densely covered, is about 20 times smaller than its LDFA counterpart.
 On the other hand, at low coverages, LDFA-based friction coefficients with ~6\,ps$^{-1}$ for H/Mo(110) and H/W(110) are still 4{--}5 times larger than the values predicted with TDPT, but under these conditions, the off-diagonal terms make a notable contribution, which are also omitted in LDFA.
-Hence, we advise more caution when dealing with non-adiabatic effects in the friction picture for dynamics on densely-covered surfaces as the reported dominant role of EHP excitations in the energy dissipation dynamics of hydrogen at metal surfaces with high coverages may, in part, reflect an overestimation of the strength of non-adiabatic effects; other contributions arising from adsorbate–adsorbate interactions and second order electron-phonon coupling could also play a more significant role than previously assumed.\cite{Novko2018}
+Hence, we advise more caution when dealing with non-adiabatic effects in the friction picture for dynamics on densely-covered surfaces as the reported dominant role of EHP excitations in the energy dissipation dynamics of hydrogen at metal surfaces with high coverages may, in part, reflect an overestimation of the strength of non-adiabatic effects; other contributions arising from adsorbate–adsorbate interactions and second order electron-phonon coupling could also play a more significant role than previously assumed.\cite{Novko2018} Since metal surfaces in technological processes are not pristine, our theoretical framework to compute coverage dependent friction tensors might therefore contribute to more accurate modelling of sticking coefficients of hydrogen on adsorbate covered surfaces{---}an important elementary step for modelling plasma dynamics in a fusion reactor.\cite{causey2002}